 1 tsp Paprika

 In a large pot on medium heat, pour chicken broth, jalapeño and carrots.
 Crush tomatoes by hand over pot and pour in tomato juice left in can.
 Heat oil in a large saucepan on medium high heat.
 Add onion and garlic to pan and cook until onions are translucent and add to pot.
 Add shredded chicken to pot.
 Cook for 1/2 hour to combine flavors, add salt to taste.
 Add in corn.
 Cook for an additional 10 minutes until corn is cooked but still crunchy.
 Pour in to bowl and add crumbled cheso fresco, avocado, cilantro, white onions and crumbled tortilla chips and squeeze a lime wedge on top.
 Enjoy!

 My wife’s hometown of Cincinnati, Ohio has many unique and tasty foods.
-Since we live on the west coast we can just run to the store to pick up or out to a restaurant to eat our favorites.
-You can get goetta out next day air but the shipping costs have risen beyond what we think us reasonable.
+Since we live on the west coast we can’t just run to the store to pick up or out to a restaurant to eat our Cincinnati favorites.
+You can get goetta out next day air but the shipping costs have risen beyond what we think is reasonable.
 So I try to recreate the flavors myself.
 One of my favorites is Goetta.
-Goetta originates most likely from German immigrants who wanted to use all parts of the animal to make their food stretch.
+Goetta originates from German immigrants who wanted to use all parts of the animal to make their food stretch.
 I have been trying to get close to the flavor of the main Ohio commercial producer’s product for years.
 I’ve tried many different recipes and have finally settled on the one I have here.
 It’s a basic recipe that has been floating around the internet for many years so I’m not sure who wrote it.
 But the most important step is the seasoning.
 With out the proper bay and salt content it will not come out correctly.
 When you start seasoning it you will have to put in more salt than you think prudent due to the oats capacity to absorb flavor.